Bias-inducing geometries: an exactly solvable data model with fairness implications: Introduction

 \section{Introduction}

-Machine Learning (ML) systems are actively being integrated in multiple aspects of our lives, from face recognition systems on our phones, to applications in the fashion industry, to high stake scenarios like healthcare.
-Together with the advantages of automatising these processes, however, we must also face the consequences of their --- often hidden --- failures.
-Recent studies \cite{buolamwini2018gender,weidinger2021ethical} have shown that these systems may have significant disparity in failure rates across the multiple sub-populations targeted in the application.
-ML systems appear to perpetuate discriminatory behaviours that align with those present in our society \cite{benjamin2019race,noble2018algorithms,eubanks2018automating,broussard2018artificial}.
-Discrimination over marginalised groups could originate at many levels in the ML pipeline, from the very problem definition, to data collection, to the training and deployment of the ML algorithm \cite{suresh2021understanding}.
+Machine Learning (ML) systems are actively being integrated into multiple aspects of our lives, making the question about their failure points of utmost importance.
+Recent studies \citep{buolamwini2018gender,weidinger2021ethical} have shown that these systems may have a significant disparity in failure rates across the multiple sub-populations targeted in the application.
+ML systems appear to perpetuate discriminatory biases that align with those present in our society \citep{benjamin2019race,noble2018algorithms,eubanks2018automating,broussard2018artificial}.

-Data represents a critical source of bias \cite{perez2019invisible}.
-In some cases, the dataset can contain a record of a history of discriminatory behaviour, causing complex dependencies that are hardly eradicated even when the explicit discriminatory attribute is removed.
-In other cases (or even concurrently), the root of the discrimination can be found in the data collection process, and is related to the structural properties of the dataset.
-Heterogeneous representations of different sub-populations typically induce major bias in the ML predictions.
-Drug testing provides a historically significant example : substantial evidence \cite{hughes2007sex,perez2019invisible} shows that the scarcity of data points corresponding to women individuals in drug-efficiency studies resulted in a larger number of side effects in their group.
+Bias could originate at many levels in the ML pipeline, from the problem definition to data collection, to the training and deployment of the ML algorithm \citep{suresh2021understanding}.
+Without minimising the importance of the other factors, we will focus this study on data itself, which often represents a critical source of bias \citep{perez2019invisible}.
+A dataset can inadvertently contain the record of a history of discriminatory behaviour, tangled in complex dependencies which are hardly eradicated even when the explicit discriminatory attribute is removed.
+The root of the discrimination can indeed be hidden in the structural properties of the dataset, since different sub-populations are almost inevitably heterogeneously represented.
+Thus, an important open question is \textit{when and how such heterogeneity can induce bias in ML systems.}

-In spite of a vast empirical literature , a large gap remains in the theoretical understanding of the bias-induction mechanism.
-A better theoretical grasp of this issue could help raise awareness and design more theoretically grounded and effective solutions.
-In this work, we aim to address this gap by introducing a novel synthetic data model, offering a controlled setting where data imbalances and the emergence of bias become more transparent and can be better understood.
-To the best of our knowledge, the present study constitutes the first attempt to explore and exactly characterise by analytical means the complex phenomenology of ML fairness.